Meat Cutting Schools and Colleges in the U.S.

 Apprentice Meat Cutter Certificate

 Apprenticeships prepare students for employment at grocery stores, butcher shops or meat warehouses.
-Students learn about cuts of meat, retail merchandising, safe equipment operation, sanitation and meat-cutting terminology.
 Participants train on state-of-the-art hand tools and equipment as they process beef, pork and poultry products for retail sale.
 Apprenticeship requirements vary depending on the workplace; some require that candidates demonstrate competency in arithmetic to be accepted.
 While no federal guidelines for completing an apprenticeship exist, some states do have specifications, such as required classes in health and safety.
+Students learn about:

 Undergraduate Degree in Meat Science

-Meat science coursework teaches students to judge and evaluate meat, as well as to cut, process, cure, cook and merchandise meat in retail or wholesale settings.
+Meat science coursework teaches students to judge and evaluate meat, as well as to handle meat in retail or wholesale settings.
 Credentials awarded can vary, from an associate's degree to a major or minor as part of one's bachelor's degree studies.
 Students usually complete an internship as part of their course requirements.
+Specific topics include:

 Graduate Degrees in Meat Science

 If a student's interests in meat cutting fall more on the side of research than retail and wholesale butchery, then he or she may want to prepare for graduate-level study in meat science.
 Graduate students go on to conduct research and to teach in the field of meat science.
-Specific subfields include food microbiology, efficiency of meat processing and food engineering.
 Completion of a bachelor's degree program is necessary before applying to a master's degree or Ph.D. program.
+Specific subfields include:

 Related to Meat Cutting Schools